streamlit/docs/content/kb/deployments/remote-start.md

 streamlit run my_app.py --server.enableXsrfProtection=false
 ```

-If this fixes your issue, **you should re-enable XSRF protection** and then
+If this fixes your issue, **you should re-enable XSRF protection** and try one
+or both of the following:

+- Set `browser.serverAddress` and `browser.serverPort` to the URL and port of
+  your Streamlit app.
-configure your app to use the same secret across every replica by setting the
+- Configure your app to use the same secret across every replica by setting the
   `server.cookieSecret` config option to the same hard-to-guess string everywhere.